Get more golden insights into CFD Trading

 access to IG Academy’s range of online courses, webinars

-Contracts for difference (CFDs) have gained popularity in recent years due to the range of benefits that they offer traders.
-However, a faulty CFD trading strategy can lead to losses, so it's important to be aware of the risks involved and plan for your time on the markets.
-Here we have compiled 10 golden rules of CFD trading that can help to give you an edge.
+CFDs have gained popularity in recent years due to the benefits that they offer traders.
+But CFD trading has certain risks too.
+We’ve compiled 10 golden rules of CFD trading that can help you to understand the product better.

 Before you start trading it is vital that you understand what CFDs are and how they work.